 Nora joined Walk Bike Nashville in November 2013 and during her time has helped grow the organization to what it is today.
 She has launched Walk Bike University, spearheaded advocacy efforts, and started the Walk Bike Ambassador program.
 A native Nashvillian, Nora holds a Bachelors degree from Williams College and has previously worked in non-profits, Tennessee politics, oral history, business development, and commercial salmon fishing.

 • How to commute to work on your bike

 • What Nashville used to be like back in the good old days

-Events and Outreach Coordinator
+Education and Advocacy Coordinator

 Jessica joined the Walk Bike Nashville team in the spring of 2017 as the Education Coordinator.
 Originally from Greenville, South Carolina, she moved to Nashville for graduate school in 2013.
 She has a bachelor’s degree in Education from the University of Mississippi and a master’s degree in Human Development Counseling from Vanderbilt.
 Her background is in teaching, counseling and most recently, guiding cycling tours in California, France, Portugal and Spain.